This section was written by Leandro Cabo from rhcplivearchive.com

 Released on album "The Will to Death"

 The album was done in two sessions at two different studios.
 According to John’s letter, the first resulted in three songs over the course of two days, while the second yielded nine songs in three days.
-Some of them were written just prior to the recording sessions and some were written as long as three years prior.
+Some of them were written just prior to the recording sessions and some were written as long as three years before.

 The idea was to have the opposite experience of Shadows Collide with People and recreate the energy of albums from the 50’s and 60’s.
 It was recorded live onto 16-track tape and features very little backing vocals and minimal overdubs.
 The drums and guitar basic tracks were done in a maximum of two takes and the vocals were all done in the space of a few hours, without any reconsideration or backtracking.
 Every step of the recording was fully analogue without any use of computers, even the mixing and mastering process.